pharmbio/plaid/README.md

-**PLAID** was developed with the goal of helping researchers plan well-designed experiments by creating robust microplate layouts<sup>[1](#RefModRef2020)</sup> and thus improving the quality of the data obtained from an assay.
+**PLAID** was developed with the goal of helping researchers plan well-designed experiments by creating robust microplate layouts<sup>[1](#RefModRef2020)</sup> and thus improving the quality of the data obtained from an experiment.

 **PLAID**  is easy and straightforward to use.
 The current model allows: